exitus1/Video-Scripts/journalproposal.md

 ## Summary

-This proposal requests funding for the production of the Decred Journal and Politeia Digest for 2023, with a maximum budget of $X.
+This proposal requests funding for the production of the Decred Journal and Politeia Digest for 2023, with a maximum budget of $42,600.

 ## What